coolsamson7/dorm/README.md

 The attribute table defines the columns

-* 'TYPE' the id of the entity structure
+* `TYPE` the id of the entity structure
-* 'ENTITY' the id of the corresponding entity
+* `ENTITY` the id of the corresponding entity

 and a number of columns that are able to store payload data
-* 'STRING_VALUE' and string value
+* `STRING_VALUE` a string value
-* 'INT_VALUE' int values
+* `INT_VALUE` a int value
-* 'DOUBLE_VALUE' floating point values
+* `DOUBLE_VALUE` a floating point value

-As the definition of an entity is known, the engine will know which attributes are stored in what columns.
+As the definition of an entity is known, the engine will know which attributes are stored in which columns.

-Let's look at a simple query, that will read all persons.
+Let's look at a simple query, that will read a single person.

 ```Sql
   select